 This salad serves well as a side dish for grilled meats and sandwiches.
 You can even eat it alone as a light lunch.
 It’s that good!

-- Be careful to use the right amount of salt to draw out the water from the cucumbers.
+- Be careful to use the right amount of salt to draw water out of the cucumbers.
 For a medium-sized cucumber or if you double the recipe, you might need a little bit more.

 - Cut cucumbers evenly.